The Best of The Chobe

 The Pangolin bar on the upper floor has spectacular views and the best cocktails in Kasane and is a great place to relax after dinner with your fellow travellers.
 Alternatively, the sunken fire pit is always a hit!

-On the final day we will either transfer you to the airport if you are heading home or we can arrange extensions at any of our partner properties in Botswana, Zimbabwe and South Africa.
-Please chat to your safari planner about options.
+On the final day, we can either transfer you to Kasane airport if you are heading home or we can arrange extensions at any of our partner properties in The Okavango Delta, Victoria Falls and even Cape Town, South Africa to carry on your photo adventure.
+Please chat with your safari planner about options.

 If you are interested in any of the below add-ons, chat to your travel planner or mention it in the enquiry form below.